-From April 10th -17th, CMP administered a survey to over 100 human resources and key business leaders across the United States to gather information on common Human Resource responses and practices to address the COVID-19 crisis.
-The intent is to inform real-time leadership decision-making as we all navigate these unprecedented waters.
+From April 10th-17th, CMP administered a survey to over 100 human resources and key business leaders across the United States to gather information on common Human Resource responses and practices addressing the COVID-19 crisis.
+We intend to inform real-time leadership decision-making as we navigate these unprecedented waters.

 “Many employers and employees have been forced to work and collaborate virtually.
 This is likely to change how and where work is done well after the COVID-19 crisis is over.”
 Maryanne Piña, CEO CMP